prezi/snakebasket/README.md

 Within your [virtualenv](https://pypi.python.org/pypi/virtualenv) of choice, run:
 `curl -ss -L http://href.prezi.com/snakebasket | bash -s`

-## Detailed Description:
+## Detailed Description

 At Prezi, Python applications make up a large portion of our web infrastructure.
-From our early beginnings, we have grown with Python as the primary interpreted language for our web projects.
-We have experienced many advantages and pitfalls of both the Python ecosystem and the language itself.
-To avoid some of the pitfalls, we write internal tools to support our Python development and ensure that we remain productive despite our extensive, fast-growing codebase.
+From our early beginnings, we have grown with Python as our primary language for web projects.
+We have seen many advantages and pitfalls of both the Python ecosystem and the language itself.
+To avoid some of the pitfalls, we write internal tools to support our Python development and ensure that we remain productive when working with our fast-growing codebase.

 snakebakset is one of those tools.

-## What problem does it solve?
+### What problem does it solve?

 For basic applications with few dependencies and a flat structure (packages that don't depend on other packages which then depend on other packages),   `pip install [dependency]` or even `pip install -r list_of_dependencies.txt` works great.